 Heading on along the road, you find the first of Burnham’s church’s - All Saints - where the road from Fakenham meets the coastal route.
 This area is Burnham Ulph and where you will also find the first of Burnham’s pubs - now known again as The Nelson.
 First noted as a pub in 1685 it offers good food and drink together with accommodation.
 Along Ulph Place, you find hair salon, accountants, architect and interior designers!
 The latest addition to this part of the village is Barefoot Living - a new lifestyle offshoot of Barefoot Holiday Cottages.
 Next door is Burnham Market Stores, open 7 days a week, selling a full range of food and drink.
 Just across the road is Mabel’s Sweet Shop where you can also indulge in ceramic decoration.
-Fish and Ships a few yards further up sells the original work of artist Andrew Ruffhead, and next door is the Burnham Grapevine Gallery - founded 15 years back and showing an eclectic mix of contemporary art - and Gilly’s, one of the village’s best known fashion shops.
+Fish and Ships a few yards further up sells the original work of artist Andrew Ruffhead, and next door is the Burnham Grapevine Gallery - founded 15 years back and representing one of East Anglia's most respected artists, Gerard Stamp - and Gilly’s, one of the village’s best known fashion shops.

 Moving along, Tilly’s Cafe offers further choice for refreshment serving drinks and light meals whilst next door is Bedfords Estate Agents, offering local expertise.
 Jack Wills have a branch here on the Green and next door to them is Anna - the original and founding shop opened here by Anna Park in 1994.
 Overlooking the last of the greens is The Hoste - probably one of the best known names in Norfolk.
 Now a luxury hotel with two restaurants, and a spa, it even has its own cinema!
 Beyond the Green is St.Mary’s Church and the road towards Stanhoe and Brancaster.